-San Isidro Labrador School has struggled repeatedly to obtain sufficient water.
-Thanks to “Project Bonanza,” a comprehensive engineering solution will provide abundant and secure water for the next 50 years.
+SIL School has struggled repeatedly to obtain sufficient water.
+Thanks to the WASH Project, a comprehensive engineering solution will provide abundant and secure water for the next 50 years.

 First, the water had to be rationed because the reserves were low.
 Then, the quality of the water threatened to become a problem with the risk of children getting sick.
 Finally, there was insufficient potable water, that jeopardized the completion of the academic year.
-This disturbing storyline seems fictional . . . but its reality is common for the students and staff at San Isidro Labrador school in Pozo Colorado.
+This disturbing storyline seems fictional . . . but its reality is common for the students and staff at SIL School in Pozo Colorado, Paraguay.

-San Isidro sits geographically isolated in the middle of an arid subtropical region that offers a constant challenge to obtain a reliable source of water.
-Despite the harsh climate and remote location, the De La Salle Brothers and the Saint Joseph of Cluny Sisters provide a welcoming, safe, and nurturing environment for 300 students at San Isidro Labrador school.
+SIL School sits geographically isolated in the middle of an arid subtropical region that offers a constant challenge to obtain a reliable source of water.
+Despite the harsh climate and remote location, the De La Salle Brothers and the Saint Joseph of Cluny Sisters provide a welcoming, safe, and nurturing environment for 300 students.

 This residential school hosts roughly even numbers of boys and girls from 6 to 16 years of age (grade 1 to grade 9) and has a unique nine-month continuous non-stop academic year.
 Most of the students come from rural areas.
 Characteristically, the parents are farmers and cattle-handlers working vast distances away from the school.

 At San Isidro, there is no municipal water supply, nor are there freshwater rivers or lakes.
 Drilled wells — even those which tap deeply into the ground — yield unusable saline water.
 For years, the school captured rainwater off the roofs and surface runoff during rainy seasons, but water supplies have been insufficient for the school’s needs despite these efforts.